LazyDev-01/Dayliz_App/docs/google_sign_in_setup.md

 3. **AndroidManifest.xml**: Contains the proper intent filters for handling OAuth redirects
 4. **GoogleRedirectActivity.kt**: Handles OAuth redirects from Supabase

-> **Important**: The SHA-1 certificate fingerprint `8E:C5:58:DD:C3:58:FB:43:32:53:39:E7:F8:74:D8:A6:E4:AE:C6:18` has been added to the google-services.json file.
-Make sure this same fingerprint is added to your Google Cloud Console project.
+> **Important**: Make sure your SHA-1 certificate fingerprint is added to both the google-services.json file and your Google Cloud Console project.

 ## Troubleshooting